Jaskaura27/UNIX/README-part1.md

 ### Sample Behaviours

 You should be able to copy & paste ALL of the text bellow (at once) to run all of the included test cases.
 There should be no output when run this way.
-Of course, you may copy & paste test cases one at a time to isolate and eliminate bugs.

 Note: while these tests are extensive, they are not exhaustive.
 They are not guaranteed to be either necessary, nor sufficient.